ibm-build-lab/NLU-demo-with-ui/README.md

 6. Go to Topology and open the newly created build icon.
 You can watch the progress

+7. Eventually, the build should complete, the pods should start.
+8. Add the `REACT_APP_apikey` and `REACT_APP_nlu_url`to the `deployment.
+Under the `Administrator` view, find `Workloads` -> `Deployments` and select the NLU demo deployment.
+Add the environment variables.
+The pod should restart, but if it doesn't, go ahead and delete it.
-7. Eventually, the build should complete, the pods should start and you can select the host link to see the application
+9. From the `Developer`->`Topology` view, open the deployed application and select the host link to see the application

 ## Usage